Did You Know?

-Ancient breed of hound native to central Africa, where it is used to point and retrieve and to drive quarry into a net.
+One of an ancient breed of hound native to central Africa, the basenji is used to point and retrieve and to drive quarry into a net.
 Known as the barkless dog, it produces a variety of sounds other than barks.
 Its finely wrinkled forehead, erect ears, and tightly curled tail give it a characteristic alert expression.
-It has a short, silky reddish brown, black, or black-and-tan coat and white feet, chest, and tail tip.
-It stands 16–17 in.
-(41–43 cm) high and weighs 22–24 lbs (10–11 kg).
+It has a short, silky reddish brown, black, or black-and-tan coat, and white feet, chest, and tail tip.
+It stands 16–17 in (41–43 cm) high and weighs 22–24 lbs.
+(10–11 kg).
 It is clean and gentle.

 Origin and Etymology of basenji

 First Known Use: 1937See Words from the same year